 The Dutch public health institute announced on Tuesday that new infections decreased by 21.5 per cent over the past week to 38,776, in what it called a "moderately positive picture" of the effects of the lockdown.

-But fears over the variants — which are up to 70 per cent more transmissible — have prompted the government to consider tighter restrictions, including a nighttime curfew.
+But fears over the variants — which are up to 70 per cent more transmissible — have prompted the government to consider tighter restrictions.

 Some 10 per cent of new infections are with the new variant and the public health institute and the institute said it expects that to rise to at least 50 per cent by mid-February.